CallmeNavin/P6_Retail-Site-Selection-Analytics/README.md

 - For this project, the company strategy is prioritize development in adjacent or secondary cities to diversify beyond the saturated major hubs.

 ![Dashboard Overview](Overview.png)
+_Explore more insights in the full Power BI dashboard_

 **B. Dataset Information**